Estimate Time6 min

 • Depreciation (i.e., a property's gradual loss of value as it ages)

-It's important to note that if you do eventually sell investment property at a profit, you'll generally have to pay capital gains tax on the full amount of any appreciation over the adjusted cost basis.
+If you eventually sell your rental property at a profit, you'll generally have to pay capital gains tax on the full amount of any appreciation over the adjusted cost basis.
 That's because you won't be eligible for the capital gains exclusion (which applies to sales of primary residences) for properties that you've exclusively used as rentals.

 If you're getting serious about real estate investing, consider consulting with a tax professional to better understand the potential tax implications.